VRazgaitis/VRazgaitis/README.md

 I started coding while building tools that bring bold architectural designs to life in skyscrapers, stadiums, and airports.

-Nowadays, I focus on distributed systems, cloud computing, and CI/CD pipelines that help dev teams move FAST 🏎️💨
+Nowadays, I focus on distributed systems, cloud computing, and web apps that delight users😌

 <figure>
   <picture>